Postdoctoral Research Associate in Organic Geochemistry

 Durham University seeks to promote and maintain an inclusive and supportive environment for work and study that assists all members of our University community to reach their full potential.
 Diversity brings strength and we welcome applications from across the international, national and regional communities that we work with and serve.

-The Department of Geography at Durham comprises 68 academic staff (approximately equally divided between physical and human geography), a graduate school of around 100 research students, around 40 taught postgraduate students and more than 650 undergraduates.
+Durham Geography is a vibrant community of over 60 academic staff (approximately equally divided between physical and human geography), a graduate school of around 100 research and 40 taught postgraduate students and more than 750 undergraduates.
 The Department is well supported with technical staff, including a cartography unit, and administrative staff.

-The most recent QS rankings for Geography placed Durham 7th overall in the world, its 5th year in the top ten, and 1st for citations in the discipline.
-The department is recurrently ranked in the top handful of programmes in the UK by various league tables; in 2016, we were ranked 2nd in the Times Good University Guide and 3rd in both the Complete University Guide and the Guardian University Guide.
-The Department was graded top for research power (quality weighted by volume) in UK geography in REF 2014 and 3rd for iGPA (average score scaled by proportion of staff submitted).
+The most recent QS rankings for Geography placed Durham 12th overall in the world.
+The department is recurrently ranked in the top handful of programmes in the UK by various league tables; in 2021, we were ranked 2nd in The Times/Sunday Times Good University Guide and 6th in the Guardian University Guide.
+The Department was graded top for research power (quality weighted by volume) among UK geography departments in the most recent Research Excellence Framework exercise in 2014 and 3rd for iGPA (average score scaled by proportion of staff submitted).
 With 43% of work assessed as being in the highest category, it produced the largest number of world-leading (4*) publications in the country.

-The Department of Geography at Durham University seeks to appoint a full-time Post-Doctoral Research Associate (PDRA) in Organic Geochemistry to join the research team led by Prof. Bob Hilton as part of the European Research Council (ERC)-funded 5 year project “ROC-CO2”.
-The post is fixed term for 15 months.
+The Department of Geography at Durham University seeks to appoint a full-time Post-Doctoral Research Associate in Organic Geochemistry and Palaeoclimate to join the inter-disciplinary research team led by Professor Erin McClymont as part of the Leverhulme Trust-funded project “Unlocking evidence for Antarctic sea-ice evolution from a novel biological archive”.
+The post is fixed term for 3 years.

 - To understand and convey material of a specialist or highly technical nature to the team or group of people through presentations and discussions that leads to the presentation of research papers in conferences and publications.